Intellis-Blog-Software-Facility-Capital-Planning

 All Posts

-Efforts toward emergency preparedness have increased substantially, particularly since 9/11.
-Facility managers must be ready for anything from bomb threats to flooding, labor strikes, workplace violence, and more.
 Facility managers must have emergency response management plans to ensure the safety of their employees, visitors, and physical assets.
 Such plans help mitigate the impact of unforeseen events such as natural disasters, accidents, or security breaches.
-They are designed to provide guidance and direction to employees during emergency situations and outline the procedures for responding to potential threats.
-How to create an emergency response management plan?
-Read on to discover how!
+They are designed to guide and direct employees during emergencies and outline the procedures for responding to threats.
+Read on to discover how to create an emergency response management plan.

-In this blog, we discuss the 4 phases of emergency management to consider when developing an Emergency Response Management (ERM) Program and preparing the FM department and the organization for unexpected events.
+In this blog, we discuss Emergency Response Management Systems and the 4 phases of emergency management to consider when developing an Emergency Response Management (ERM) Program and preparing the Facilities Management department and the organization for unexpected events.

 1. Prevention-Mitigation